-FDA RBM Q&A Guidance for Industry
+FDA RBM Q&A Draft Guidance for Industry

 The FDA risk-based guidance and the European Medicines Agency (EMA) quality management reflection paper opened the door for the risk-based monitoring (RBM) of clinical investigations in 2013.
 After some initial hesitation, the clinical research community now seems to embrace the modern concept of RBM.
-In response to the industry’s many burning questions, the FDA recently published a structured Q&A that builds on the agency’s risk-based monitoring guidance.
+In response to the industry’s many burning questions, the FDA recently drafted a structured Q&A that builds on the agency’s risk-based monitoring guidance.
 In this blog we analyze Cyntegrity’s RBM process-technology fit based on this latest guidance document.

 As with all new developments, the actual interpretation and implementation raise questions across the pharma industry, which is also observed by the Clinical Data Management (CDM) and RBM DIA Communities (A Roadmap for Implementing RBM and QM).
-To address the need for clarification, the US Food and Drug Administration published a Q&A on risk-based monitoring in last March.
+To address the need for clarification, the US Food and Drug Administration published a draft Q&A on risk-based monitoring in last March.
 This additional guidance is intended to assist Sponsors and CROs in planning, conducting and reporting risk-based approaches to monitoring.

 The RBM Process-Technology Fit

 Keep the FDA RBM Q&A guidance document at hand.
 Click here…